 Your citations and bibliography are updated for the new bibliographic style.

+The styles that are available in Pages are the styles marked as "favorites" in EndNote.
 See Adding Styles to the Output Styles Menu for information about expanding the list of available styles.
-See Installing Additional Output Styles for information on installing more styles.
+To install additional styles, see Installing Additional Output Styles.